Second-Order Topological Insulator in Two-Dimensional C2N and Its Derivatives

-The nontrivial quadrupole moment of C$_2$N can be understood from the symmetry properties and Wannier centers of the occupied states.
+The nontrivial topology of C$_2$N can also be understood from the symmetry properties and Wannier centers of the occupied p$_z$ states.
 For a one-atom-thick 2D system, the entire two-dimensional plane is mirror-invariant, which means that all states in the plane can be classified into two groups: odd and even under the mirror operation M$_z$.
-The p$_z$ states are odd, whereas the s, p$_x$ and p$_y$ states are even.
-In other words, all p$_z$ states form an independent subspace and the in-plane mirror symmetry M$_z$ can be utilized to differentiate p$_z$ states from s, p$_x$ and p$_y$ states.
-Therefore, it is sufficient to use the subgroup P6mm (No. 183) to investigate the p$_z$ states, and this subgroup can be generated by the operations C$_{3z}$, C$_{2z}$ and M$_y$.
+The p$_z$ states are odd, whereas the s, p$_x$, and p$_y$ states are even.
+In other words, all p$_z$ states form an independent subspace and the in-plane mirror symmetry M$_z$ can be utilized to differentiate p$_z$ states from s, p$_x$, and p$_y$ states.
+Therefore, it is sufficient to use the subgroup P6mm (No. 183) to investigate the p$_z$ states, and this subgroup can be generated by the operations C$_{3z}$, C$_{2z}$, and M$_y$.
 There is a C$_6$ rotation operation along z-axis.
 All Wyckoff positions of the space group are listed in Tab.
 S3.
 The C and N atoms of 2D C$_2$N locate at the Wyckoff positions of \textbf{12f} and \textbf{6d} with the local point group of E and C$_{s}$, respectively.
 The induced irreps from the $p_z$ orbitals at the two positions can be obtained with the theory of elementary band representations (EBRs)\cite{EBR1,EBR2,EBR3}, and the results are listed in Tab.
 S4 and Tab.
 S5.
 However, by summing the number of the valence electrons of C and N atoms, only half of the bands are occupied, which makes the centers of the Wannier functions of the occupied bands may not coincide with the positions of the ions.
 For the systems with C$_6$ rotation symmetry, the Wyckoff positions of \textbf{1a}, \textbf{2b}, and \textbf{3c} are the maximal, and we only consider the irreps of the wave functions at the high symmetry points of $\Gamma$, K, and M induced from them.